ZhiyuanLi/cis505-PennCloud/kvstore/README.txt

 /**********************************************************************/
 /* Key-value Store Manual
- * @version: 05/01/2017 */
+ * @version: 05/02/2017 */
 /**********************************************************************/

-# [ATTENTION] Crash recovery part is not finished at this stage, please test with -n
+# [ATTENTION] without -n, the node with load latest snapshot and replay its own log

 # Accepted argv:
 -a         (author)